Desert Parks Bulletin

 National Parks and Wildlife Service South Australia do not recommend the towing of trailers or campers within the desert.

-Warburton Crossing Public Access Route – Closed due to track conditions
+Warburton Crossing Public Access Route – Open to 4WD

 Colson Track –Open to 4WD